(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Tent camping may seem complicated, but it isn’t.
 Start simple with just the essential gear and build from there.

-Take your first camping trips close to home in case anything doesn’t go as planned.
+Take your first camping trips close to home to help prepare for anything that may not go as planned.
 You can always run back home for any additional gear.

-Are you a beginner camper?
+Are you new to camping?
 Ask us your tent camping for beginners questions in the comments section!